extreme-tech-seminar/extreme-tech-seminar.github.io/extreme-tech-seminar-announcement.md

-# *Subject:* Invitation: Extreme Tech Seminar at CoreDial #
+# *Subject:* Invitation: Extreme Tech Seminar #

-This is an announcement and an invitation to participate in the Tech Seminar at CoreDial
+This is an announcement and an invitation to participate in the Tech Seminar being held at CoreDial.

 ## What ##